It isn’t just wishful thinking to say that every consumer can get excellent customer service. But it does take some effort and strategy.

 1. Make sure you understand the company’s terms and conditions

 Many times, I’ve received requests for help from consumers who’ve failed to understand the terms and conditions of the company.
 In a recent case, I was contacted by a United Airlines customer who hoped the airline would give him $10,000 in cash for a flight delay.
-When United understandably balked, he was dismayed and hoped that I could mediate his desired outcome.
+When United understandably balked, he was dismayed and hoped I could mediate his desired outcome.
 (FYI: I could not and would not.)
+In another case, a passenger wanted a refund for a business class seat on a flight to Europe — after she returned from the journey.

 The bottom line: Every company has its own unique terms and conditions.
 Arm yourself with that information before you contact customer service with a problem.
 If the company has not deviated from its policies, what you’re asking for is a goodwill gesture(especially if you end up cruising without your clothes because you misunderstood the services provided by your hotel), and you’ll need to adjust your “complaint” to reflect that fact.